justanothercatgirl/slowsort_library_quality/readme.txt

 against standard library algorithms

-This project is definitely very useful for our modern society for a number of reasons
+This project is definitely very useful to our modern society for a number of reasons